Käthe Kollwitz: Legacy

 Kollwitz made a total of 275 prints, in etching, woodcut and lithography.
 Virtually the only portraits she made during her life were images of herself, of which there are at least fifty.
 These self-portraits constitute a lifelong honest self-appraisal; "they are psychological milestones".

 Her silent lines penetrate the marrow like a cry of pain; such a cry was never heard among the Greeks and Romans.

 Dore Hoyer and what had been Mary Wigman's dance school created Dances for Käthe Kollwitz.
 The dance was performed in Dresden in 1946.

 Käthe Kollwitz is a subject within William T. Vollmann's Europe Central, a 2005 National Book Award winner for fiction.
 In the book, Vollmann describes the lives of those touched by the fighting and events surrounding World War II in Germany and the Soviet Union.
 Her chapter is entitled "Woman with Dead Child", after her sculpture of the same name.

 An enlarged version of a similar Kollwitz sculpture, Mother with her Dead Son, was placed in 1993 at the center of Neue Wache in Berlin, which serves as a monument to "the Victims of War and Tyranny".

 More than 40 German schools are named after Kollwitz.
 A statue of Kollwitz by Gustav Seitz was installed in Kollwitzplatz, Berlin in 1960 where it remains to this day.

 Four museums, in Berlin, Cologne and Moritzburg, and the Käthe Kollwitz Museum in Koekelare are dedicated solely to her work.
 The Käthe Kollwitz Prize, established in 1960, is named after her.

 In 1986, a DEFA film Käthe Kollwitz, about the artist was made with Jutta Wachowiak as Kollwitz.

+In 2012, an exhibition of her work was curated for the Weisman Art Museum at the University of Minnesota by the art historian Corinna Kirsch.

 Kollwitz is one of the 14 main characters of the series 14 - Diaries of the Great War in 2014.
 She is played by actress Christina Große.

+In 2014, the Dallas Museum of Art exhibited, Käthe Kollwitz: A Social Activist in the Era of World War I.

 In 2017, Google Doodle marked Kollwitz's 150th birthday.

 An exhibition, Portrait of the Artist: Käthe Kollwitz was held at the Ikon Gallery in Birmingham, England, from 13 September – 26 November 2017, and is intended to be shown subsequently in Salisbury, Swansea, Hull and London.

+A retrospective exhibition of her work was held at the Museum of Modern Art in New York in 2024.